Jeremy Egbert

 My research interests are focused on physiological mechanisms of hormone signaling in the ovary, both within and between cells.
 During my postdoctoral research in the laboratory of Laurinda Jaffe, and now as an assistant professor-in-residence, I am studying the mechanisms by which luteinizing hormone (LH) acts on the outermost layer of granulosa cells to reduce cGMP levels within the follicle and cause oocyte meiotic resumption (Jaffe and Egbert, 2017).
 I am currently working on two projects that make use of novel mouse models:

-LH-induced cAMP dynamics within and between granulosa cells
+LH-induced cAMP dynamics within and between cells of the follicle

 These projects will investigate long-standing questions in membrane guanylyl cyclase regulation and cyclic nucleotide signaling, increasing our understanding of how the mid-cycle LH surge rapidly alters cyclic nucleotide levels in the follicle and oocyte to trigger timely oocyte meiotic resumption and release a fertilizable egg.